HuangXuan1/Pickrobots/README.md

+Download this project.
+Using termial or command to start the web

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>